DimitriosPap/Simple-E2E-Test/README.md

 •	Cucumber Full Support
 •	Cuke Step Definition generator

-In browse.feature file, replace the credentials in line 15 with yours.
+In browse.feature file, replace the x credentials in line 15 with yours.

 run the test with command:
       npm test